Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 - Allocation of incentives based on the complexity and impact of each participant's contribution using predefined categories (AI provider roles):
     - High impact/expected features/complexity: 40-50% of AI/service provider's share.
     - Medium impact/expected features/complexity: 25-35% of the AI/service provider's share.
-    - Low impact/expected characteristics/complexity: 15-25% of the share of the AI/service provider”.
+    - Low impact/expected characteristics/complexity: 15-25% of the share of the AI/service provider.

 Each data provider has access to a visualization showing detailed reports on their data's usage and earned rewards.